MorGuux/OpenFFBSharp/README.md

-# OpenFFBSharp - C# client to interact with an OpenFFBoard
+# OpenFFBSharp - C# client for the OpenFFBoard

 #### Designed to be used with an OpenFFBoard.
 More info at https://github.com/Ultrawipf/OpenFFBoard